 Bio: Paul Anthony “Tony” Zeiss, Ed.D., Museum Executive Director

 In his role as executive director for Museum of the Bible, Paul Anthony "Tony" Zeiss, Ed.D., leads the daily operations of the 430,000-square-foot museum in Washington whose goal is to invite all people to engage with the history, narrative and impact of the Bible.
-The $500 million project (cost of construction, renovation and real estate) is located three blocks from the U.S. Capitol and is scheduled to open on Nov.
-17, 2017.
+The $500 million project (cost of construction, renovation and real estate) is located three blocks from the U.S. Capitol and opened in November 2017.

 The museum's leadership selected Zeiss based on his abilities as a proven leader in building and managing large, complex operations.
 He came to Museum of the Bible after serving 24 years as president of Central Piedmont Community College.
 One of the largest community colleges in North Carolina, Central Piedmont serves approximately 70,000 students per year.
 During his tenure, the college grew from one campus to six and became recognized as a national leader in workforce development.